Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Transferable Robot-Aware Model-Based RL Policies

 Having trained one data-hungry visual dynamics model $P$ on one robot, do we still need to repeat this process from scratch on a new robot aiming to perform the same tasks?
-In standard VF, the answer is unfortunately yes, for two main reasons: (1) With the new robot, all observations $o(t) = I(r(t), w(t))$ are out-of-domain for $P$: it has never seen the new robot.
+In standard VF, the answer is unfortunately yes, for two main reasons: (1) With the new robot, all observations $o(t) = I(r_{\text{new}}(t), w(t))$ are out-of-domain for $P$.
 Further, the visual dynamics of the new robot may be very different, as between a green 3-DOF robot arm, and a red 5-DOF robot arm.
-(2) Standard VF approaches commonly require the task specification image $o_g = I(r_g, w_g)$ itself to contain the robot.
-This makes it impossible to plan to reach $o_g$ using a different robot.
-We show how these obstacles may be removed through ``robot-awareness'' to produce transferable VF controllers.
+(2) As described above, standard VF approaches operate by aiming to match the goal image.
+However, since the observations contain the robot, they commonly require the task specification image $o_g = I(r_g, w_g)$ itself to contain the robot in a plausible goal-reaching pose.
+This makes task specification more difficult, and also robot-specific: it is impossible to plan to reach $o_g$ using a different robot.
+We show how VF policies may overcome these obstacles through robot-awareness.